 Drum roll... the most fun part: If it gets too loud (like Fido is barking or making some other raucous), we'll you can tell them to be quiet or play music!

-This project uses a Raspberry Pi computer to read the SparkFun MEMS microphone breakout board and trigger an audio player.
+Along with the Pi (and speakers), we'll use the SparkFun MEMS microphone breakout board to measure volume levels and trigger the audio player.
 Data is uploaded to the CloudMQTT service using the MQTT communication protocol.

 Step 1: Suggested Reading

 To build this project, you'll need a fully configured, WiFi-connected Raspberry Pi 3 computer with Raspbian OS.
 It's also helpful to know some Python programming as well as the following things: (1) how to use and control the Raspberry Pi GPIO pins; (2) MQTT communication; and (3) analog sensors.
 If any of this is unfamiliar, or if you're just curious (be curious!), check out the tutorials below!